OAI/OpenAPI-Specification/registries/_format/imf-fixdate.md

 description: date and time as defined by IMF-fixdate - [RFC7231](https://datatracker.ietf.org/doc/html/rfc7231#section-7.1.1.1)
 base_type: string
 layout: default
-remarks: This format is appropriate for HTTP date headers.
 ---

 # <a href="..">{{ page.collection }}</a>